+Proposal: no amendment needed.
+The table refers to gases, compressed gases and liquefied gases, so this formulation is applicable for all these cases.

 4.3.3.2 Filling conditions and test pressures

 4.3.3.2.1

 The test pressure for tanks intended for the carriage of compressed gases shall be at least 1.5 times the working pressure as defined in 1.2.1 for pressure receptacles.